markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Clear Tile

 Clear the assigned tile/source from selected 2D sectors, selected 3D faces, or all faces of selected 3D Geometry Objects.

 Options: none.

-### Copy Tile ID

-Copy the selected tile's UUID to both the internal and system clipboard.

-Options: none.